paroleise/gt_score/README.md

-Guitar TAB SCORE of paroleise music
+Guitar TAB SCORE of our music